 - I’m pointing my camera at the red outline with gray cells, and nothing happens!

 You must press the screen of the camera to initiate a capture (the entire screen acts like a big shutter button).
-Then the cells (aka tiles) that are full on the screen will fill with gray.
+Then the cells (aka tiles) that are entirely on the screen will fill with gray.
 When all the cells have been filled, SASHA will start computing your result.

 - All my gray cells (aka tiles) have turned gray, but nothing happens?